-The Scottish Graduate School for Arts & Humanities is thrilled to introduce our new blog focused entirely on you!
+The Scottish Graduate School for Arts & Humanities is thrilled to introduce our blog focused entirely on you!
 Regular weekly posts will deal with the trials & triumphs of life as a doctoral researcher within the Arts & Humanities in Scotland.
 Guest bloggers will share their experiences as SGSAH interns, Thinkers-In-Residence and participants in other SGSAH events & training.

 Why should doctoral researchers blog about their research?